Are You Missing B2? Discover the Symptoms of Vitamin Deficiency

 The recommended intakes of a nutrient are the amounts that are sufficient to meet the needs of most healthy people.

-On the other hand, if you consume less than these amounts, you’re likely not getting enough and may be at risk for deficiency symptoms.
+Conversely, if you consume less than these amounts, you’re likely not getting enough and may be at risk for deficiency symptoms.

 For more info about recommended intakes, please read Are You Taking Too Much Supplements?